HUMU 120 Global Studies Gateway: Global Citizenship

 HUMU 345 Art, Media Technology, and Culture

 The goal of this course is to explore the particular ways that art transforms culture.
 Technologies, from ancient oral narratives through medieval cathedrals, geographical explorations, public theatres and the printing press to the nearly ubiquitous open access of current electronic media, will be studied as essential to both the creation of the works themselves as well as to their transmittal over space, time and peoples.
 The course historically contextualizes a number of critically important artistic units of cultural information [epiphanies or memes] in order to demonstrate the process of cultural evolution.
 The course also highlights the primacy of the imagination and the intertwining roles of creator/artist/adapter, medium chosen and publisher/producer/promoter.
-Online only.
 3 credits.

 HUMU 347 Literature and Film

 In this course, students will examine popular literature and culture as a way of critically analyzing society.
 They will analyze the interrelationship between literature, culture and society, as it has existed in America since post-WWII.
 Students will read popular genres such as post-modern literature, African American literature, Irish American literature, emergent ethnic literature, and gay/lesbian literature among other genres.
 Students will interpret the literature and analyze the role of culture and society on literature and vice versa.
-Online only.
 3 credits.